 We watched all shows and of course the highlight was watching the big crocs get fed.
 A lot of thought has clearly gone into the Crocosaurus Cove in that it really allows you to view the animals on display from a variety of perspectives and at a very close range.
 Given its convenient location in the centre of Darwin, I would highly recommend a visit during your stay in Darwin.

 Crocosaurus Cove is open daily from 9 am to 6pm and tickets are $35 for adults and $23 for kids.
 The Cage of Death is extra.
-You can book online here for general admissions or here for the Cage of Death.
+Click here for tickets.

 3. Darwin’s Waterfront